 Gibbs is nearly ready but what he lacks a little bit is confidence.
 He has not played since the beginning of October.
 He had two surgeries so I will have a little chat with him.
 He maybe needs a game with the reserves, I do not know yet.

 Arsenal – Robin van Persie – The Dutchman has been in fine form in recent weeks and was unluckily denied last week twice by the wood-work and a header cleared off the line.

 Aston Villa – David Hoilett – The young Englishman caused Arsenal’s defence many problems the last time this two sides met and will look to use his pace and trickery to get in behind the Arsenal defence.

 Paddypower & Skybet are all offering odds of 2/7 for the Gunners at the Emirates.

 All three of the above betting companies are also offering the same odds at 9/2.

 Blackburn to win:

-Bet365 are paying out 10/1 odds for Blackburn to win away from home
+There are 10/1 odds for Blackburn to win away from home.

 allArsenal’s Special Bet: